 Enables you to manage the namespace, browse CORBA and EJB components published in the namespace, change permissions on the published components, and execute the main() method in schema-resident Java classes and view the output.

 Enables you to set up, manage, and monitor caches created by Oracle8i Cache.

 Assist with importing, exporting, loading, backing up, and recovering data, as well as analyzing and creating tables and views

 Instance Management functionality helps you manage database instances and sessions in your Oracle environment.
-With the Instance Management functionality you can:
+With Instance Management features you can:

 When you expand the Instance node under the database in the tree view, the following list of objects and folders appears:

 When you select the Database node under Instance, a property sheet of tabbed pages appears on the right for viewing information about the database instance and editing database properties.
 In this property sheet, the following information can be viewed and/or edited:

 When the database is connected to the Oracle Management Server, the Stored Configurations folder appears in the tree view with which you can create multiple database start-up configurations without the need to track initialization parameter files (INIT<SID>.ORA).
 Stored configurations exist in the Oracle Enterprise Manager repository (they are not external files) and can be created, edited, and deleted.
 You can also add and delete parameters and export a configuration to a file.

 The Sessions folder lists all users connected to the discovered database.
 When you select a user in the list, the Sessions property sheet appears with which you can edit user properties, view information about the status of each user, view current SQL or the last run SQL for the database session, and view the database session explain plan.